latas/CustomAndroidInterpolators/README.md

 # Andoid Custom Interpolators
 Easing custom interpolators.
 Just clone it, import to your project and have fun!!
-Use it with Animation, ObjectAnimators, ValueAnimators and AnimatorSets object!
+Use it with Animation, ObjectAnimators, ValueAnimators and AnimatorSets objects!

 ### Usage